liamoconnor87/VisitGotham/README.md

 After this is the footer signifying the end of the page.

 ## City Info Page add link
-At the top of the page it has a hero image of Gotham Citys Town Hall.
+At the top of the page it has a hero image of Gotham City's Town Hall.
 This is to represent a more offical or serious consideration when the user is on this page.
 The title of the page, City Information follows underneath as a way of reaffirming the users interest and what the page is about.

 Following the title is a short official statement from the City on Covid-19.
 It is highlighted in red and white and covers the width of the page.
 This is